hairlesshobo/fox-recorder/README.md

-# FoxRecorder
+# Fox Audio

 ## About

-FoxRecorder is a simple CLI utility for recording multitrack audio straight to disk as either WAV or (eventually) BWF format files.
+Fox Audio is a simple CLI utility for recording and playback multitrack audio straight to disk as either WAV or (eventually) RF64 format files.
 It requires that the [JACK audio server](http://jackaudio.org/) be installed and running when executed.

 ## Purpose